-Understanding the Juvenile Court Process in Okaloosa County
+The Juvenile Court Process in Fort Walton Beach and Okaloosa County

-Understanding the Juvenile Court Process in Okaloosa County is complicated and daunting.
-As a parent of 3 kids myself, I cannot even imagine the stress and fear you are feeling after your child has been arrested.
-If your family has been affected by a juvenile arrest in Fort Walton Beach, call Flaherty Defense Firm today.
-Our goal is to help you understand what is going to happen to your child, and explain what we can do to help.
-Hopefully it will help decrease some of your fear and anxiety so that you can make sensible and informed decisions for your family.
+As a parent of 3 kids, I cannot even imagine the fear you are feeling after your child has been arrested.
+If your family has been affected by a juvenile arrest, call me today.
+My goal is to help you understand the juvenile court process, learn a little bit about what to expect, and explain what I can do to help.
+Hopefully this information will lessen some of your stress and anxiety so that you can make sensible and informed decisions for your family.

 The seriousness of the crime along with your child’s background will dictate whether or not your child will be held at the Okaloosa County Juvenile Detention Facility.
 During the initial assessment after arrest, you will be notified of your child’s detention or release to you pending their scheduled court appearance.

 Common Questions Regarding the Okaloosa County Juvenile Process

 - What Are The Different Ways The Case Can Be Resolved In Court?